lax0248917/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: June 29, Monday

+**Today's Progress** Today I continued working on an application that would allow administrative function to my company's SaaS software.
+Also did some training with fellow devs on Git Flow.
+Learned about GitHub Issues and configured them for our Team's use.

+**Thoughts** It was a lot of fun teaching my fellow teammates on how to submit code for our projects.
+It is really starting to come together and I am excited to see what we are capable of doing here in the next few months.

+**Link(s) to work**

 ### Day 18: June 26, Friday

 **Today's Progress** Today I started working on an application that would allow administrative function to my company's SaaS software.